 Sarajevo was multicultural capitol city of SR Bosnia and Herzegovina and legendary host of Winter Olympics 1984.
-It is well known for upbeat humor and local fast food (Socialist variety): ćevapi u somunu which beats (or it used to) hamburger and hot dog any day), TV series “Top lista nadrealista” & for sure many other things I am not familiar with.
+It was well known for upbeat humor, ćevapi u somunu (regional fast food (Socialist variety) which beats (at least it used to) hamburger or hot dog any day), TV series “Top lista nadrealista” & for sure many other things I am not familiar with.
 Citizens of Sarajevo are direct and friendly folks who like to chat over (super sweet) Turkish coffee and cakes that are so full of sugar your teeth hurt.

-Firmly settled in traditional folk, hard rock / heavy metal (Bijelo dugme, Teška industrija, Vatreni poljubac, (translocated) Divlje jagode) & pop-rock district, Sarajevo was (is) not an example of punk-rock city at all.
+Firmly settled in folk, hard rock/heavy metal (Bijelo dugme, Teška industrija, Vatreni poljubac, translocated Divlje jagode) & pop-rock district, Sarajevo was not a typical contender for a YU punk-rock city at all.
 Let’s see…

-Opera Lu – “Televizori” SP (1980) – the very first new-wave / punk-rock single from Bosnia.
+Opera Lu – “Televizori” SP (1980) – would be the very first new-wave/punk-rock related single from Bosnia.
 Pretty irrelevant.
-A-side sounds like power trio hard rock more than approximation of ’77 UK punk rock.
+A-side “Televizori” sounds like power trio hard rock song more than an usual approximation of ’77 UK punk rock.
 B-side is a reggae tinged blues rock number.

-Bonton Baya were the very first group from the Sarajevo new wave generation that got contract with local Diskoton record label.
+Bonton Baya were the first group of the Sarajevo New Wave generation that got contract with local Diskoton record label.
 Their only album “Elpi” LP (1983) reminds me of pop-rock or power pop pulled through various new wave filters.
-Bonton Baya for sure could play their instruments well and I like the sound of the recording but genre hopping across the album is often sign of bad taste and in this particular case problematic (for example “Kraj radne nedjelje” or “Sarajevo Texas Nashville Tennessee”).
-In addition to that vocal can be quite annoying and lyrics occasionaly terrible (including weird sense of humor or rather the absence of it).
-Well, words indeed can give an extra dimension to a pop/rock song but sometimes it’s better to keep them at the functional minimum.
+Bonton Baya for sure could play their instruments well and I like the sound of the recording but genre hopping across the album is often sign of questionable taste and in this particular case problematic (for example songs “Kraj radne nedjelje” and “Sarajevo Texas Nashville Tennessee“).
+In addition to that vocal can be quite distracting and lyrics occasionally terrible (including specific sense of humor or rather the absence of it).
+Well, words give an extra dimension to a pop/rock song but sometimes it’s better to keep them at the functional minimum.
 I can easily like “Nipon elektronik” for its unexpected strangeness (I was a little taken aback by this fancy video too) and new wave synth sounds.

-Central rock album from Sarajevo: Zabranjeno pušenje “Das ist Walter” LP (1984)
+Central (punk) rock album from SA: Zabranjeno pušenje “Das ist Walter” LP (1984)